eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

  3. `void invalidateTrigger(const uint64_t uniqueTriggerId)`

-    Used to cleanup all loan trigger handle when the _WaitSet_ or _Listener_ goes out of scope.
+    Used to cleanup all loan trigger handles when the _WaitSet_ or _Listener_ goes out of scope.

 Like with the state enum the event enum can be also any arbitrary enum class which